 Describe your relationship with the Boulder community.

 Additionally, we donate leftover coffee from our test batches and production samples to local organizations such as the Boulder homeless shelter, Bridge House, and Attention Homes.
-These folks are doing the real work here in our community and we are happy to be able to support them in whatever way we can.”> We try to look at the issue of sustainability and our impact on the world a little deeper than just offering compostables or recycling.
+These folks are doing the real work here in our community and we are happy to be able to support them in whatever way we can.”

 How does Boxcar approach sustainability?

-What has been your biggest take away from being in the specialty coffee space?
+What is your biggest take away on the specialty coffee space?